Archive for the ‘White Collar Crime’ Category

 • Talk About the Program As Often As Possible.
 During new employee orientations and communication meetings take some time to explain how the program operates.
 The more employees understand how the program works, the more likely they’ll be to use it when they become aware of illegal or unethical activity.

-How Vulnerable Is Your Company to Cybercrime?
+Is Your Company at Risk to Cybercrime?

 Cybercrime can literally be launched from any place on the globe.
 Unauthorized entries into corporate servers and networks can result in fraud, the theft of proprietary information, the misappropriation of company funds, as well as highly destructive and costly sabotage.